 Write down a list of the stories you’re telling yourself about what your donors want and how they think and see if any of these stories still hold true or if you need to reframe those narratives.

 Another question to ask is, “Whose job is it anyway?”

 A strategy is only as strong as its ability to be implemented.
 You should be looking for the person who is best positioned to take on certain roles.
 Once you find them, ask what they’ll need to accomplish the goals your organization has set.

 For example, just because someone manages your finances doesn’t mean they’re the best person to communicate with donors via email.
 Keeping people aligned with their unique abilities, as much as possible, will serve your organization well.

-ACTION: As you’re thinking all of this through, determine who has the capacity to handle the responsibility of integrating, managing, and improving the different aspects of your fundraising ecosystem.
-As always, we’re here to help make 2019 your most successful fundraising year yet.
-Once you take these steps and review the guide we put together for you, we’d love to hear about your experience!
-Just send an email to email@example.com
+As you’re thinking all of this through, determine who has the capacity to handle the responsibility of integrating, managing, and improving the different aspects of your fundraising ecosystem.

-Download our latest ebook, Online Fundraising That Works, a guide to website, email, and social media for nonprofits today!
+To continue building on your fundraising foundation, we recommend downloading Online Fundraising That Works, a guide to website, email, and social media for nonprofits.

 Schedule a live demo with our partner Bloomerang, and we’ll show you how easy it is to create and automate reports, utilize online and offline fundraising tools, quickly integrate and access all your data, and ultimately create more time to engage your donors.